How you can find out what your customers really want

 Figure out a direction for your products

 You might have a great idea for a product, but without testing and doing some market research, it might fall off the wagon right away.
 Using surveys can help you test how much demand you have for a particular type of product, or get feedback on how it can be improved after you’ve released a sample of it.
+Find out how to successfully achieve product-market fit in this article.

 Find out who’s shopping